Lucilia cuprina: Prevention

 Insecticides have also been used often in prevention, but with improper application and heavy reliance throughout the years, insecticide resistance and residues within the wool have caused much concern.
 The primary reason for failures in using insecticides is attributed to poor application.
 Jetting, dipping, and backlining are the three most commonly used methods for insecticide application, and most of the chemicals used belong to these types of chemicals: synthetic pyrethroids, organophosphates, insect growth regulators, and spinosins.
 Insect growth regulators can provide the long-term protection against flies, and when applied correctly, provide protection during the susceptible times of the year.
 Resistance to this group of insecticide has been identified.
 Spinosins are good for short-term control of flies and leave no residues in wool.
 Many government agencies mandate that the wool be free of insecticidal residues, forcing withholding periods by farmers before shearing.
 During this time, the flock can become extremely sensitive to flystrike.

 Baited traps are a good monitoring tool, and provide for some suppression of fly populations.
 Traps are a good addition to an integrated fly management program.
 A simple-to-use, nonchemical fly trap called Lucitrap targets L. cuprina.

 This trapping system is now sold under the name Lucilure.
 Many attempts have been made to find an alternative.
 Vaccinations are currently being developed to help, but none has yet proved effective in the prevention of flystrike.

 Demographics

 Today, L. cuprina can be found throughout the world in various warm locations.
 Australia is one of the many places L. cuprina is found, and where it has been known to cause the most havoc.
-Its wide distribution is due to movement patterns and the traveling of humans and livestock within the last century.
+Its wide distribution is due to movement patterns and the traveling of humans and livestock in the last century.
 Although it can now be found worldwide, the species' origins are linked to afrotropical and oriental regions of the world.

 L. c. cuprina is distributed in Neotropical, Oriental and southern Neartic regions, while L. c. dorsalis is found in Australasian, East, and sub-Saharan Afrotropical regions.